Rapa Nui calendar: Days

 The kokore are unnamed (though numbered) nights; tahi, rua, toru, haa, rima, ono are the numerals 1–6.
 The word kokore is cognate with Hawaiian ‘a‘ole "no" and Maori kahore "no" and Tahitian ‘aore "there is/are not"; here it may mean "without [a name], nameless".
+The word kokore is cognate in other Polynesian calendars such as the series of nights called korekore in the calendars found in New Zealand.

 Analysis

 The calendar collected by Thomson is notable in that it contains thirteen months.
 All other authors mention only twelve, and Métraux and Barthel find fault with Thomson: